unifycore/unifycore/README.md

 File "/usr/lib/python2.7/dist-packages/pkg_resources.py", line 628, in resolve
     raise DistributionNotFound(req)
 pkg_resources.DistributionNotFound: pbr>=0.6,!=0.7,<1.0
   - wrong version of python-pbr installed.
 Install different version o pbr, for example from pip

 2. Traceback (in /tmp/controller.log)
 ...
 ImportError: No module named magic
   - wrong path in the FWD_ROOT and CNT_SCRIPT variables in sdn.sh launch script.
 Correct the path according to your setup (where is your ofsoftswitch and ryu installed).

 USEFUL SCRIPTS
 --------------

 1. Installation
--installs all applications and dependencies needed to run the project unifycore/support/install_core.sh
+- installs all applications and dependencies needed to run the project unifycore/support/install_core.sh

 2. Deployment
--sets up the virtual interfaces, fotwarders and links between them (sample topology) unifycore/support/network_init.sh
+- sets up the virtual interfaces, fotwarders and links between them (sample topology) unifycore/support/network_init.sh

 3. Running the mobile SDN core
--starts/stops/restarts the controllers and forwarders unifycore/support/sdn.sh [start|stop|restart]
+- starts/stops/restarts the controllers and forwarders
+unifycore/support/sdn.sh [start|stop|restart]

 SUPPORT
 --------

-unifycore-dev[at]googlegroups.com
+- unifycore-dev[at]googlegroups.com
-unifycore.com (documentation in slovak, documentation in english comming soon...)
+- unifycore.com (documentation in slovak, documentation in english comming soon...)